 Brooklyn Rail: Review of my art and exhibitions - 2005.

 Scott Lewis shows "Jessica and Sebastian," a brilliantly colored double portrait of imaginary suburban characters who "share a common obsession: the beauty of the common man or woman," executed in ink washes with a doodling intensity reminiscent of Max Ernst.

 Greenville Community News (Wilmington Delaware) November 26 2002

-Finally, af the Delaware Center for Contemporary Art, The Beckler Farnily Gallery contains the work. of Scott Lewis, a convoluted artist who produces canvases which are an amalgam of painting artd illustration.
+Finally, at the DCCA, The Beckler Farnily Gallery contains the work. of Scott Lewis, a convoluted artist who produces canvases which are an amalgam of painting artd illustration.
 They are rather macabre and gruesome, and at flrst sight appear to be simply weird blobs of color, wild exaggerations or caricatures, each with a deep, dark secret of its own.
 But, upon closer exam ination and a reading of the intricate titles created by Lewis (which are really long·narrative descriptions of the action being depict ed, in a sense the "story " of the painting - hence the idea of illustration), you realize that there is indeed method to his madness.
 These are almost morality plays in visual mode.
 The degenerate nature of both the narrative and the paint- ings themselves are a bit harsh, but at the same time imaginative and riveting.
 Lewis uses very bright colors for very dark subject inatter.
 Over and over the theme is the "lonely crowd" and lack of contact.
 Figures emerge from the mass of color, and as in "El Taro Hotel", images are all mixed up but still obvious.
 If you like some thing dark and different, you may enjoy Scott Lewis in "Distorted, Extr me and True".